sudama011/sudoku-game/README.md

 # Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a JavaScript application.

 To get a local copy up and running follow these simple steps